matter-labs/zksync/docs/upgrade_mechanism.md

 Proxy has a fallback function that performs a delegatecall to the contract implementation and returns whatever the implementation call returns.

-There is some type of calls that Proxy must intercept without uncheck submitting to processing to a fallback function: calling the `initialize` function (in the right way this function will be called from proxy contract directly) and functions of `UpgradeableMaster` interface (that is a reason why Proxy implements it).
+There is some type of calls that Proxy must intercept without unchecked submitting to processing to a fallback function.
+These are calls to `initialize` function (in the right way this function should be called only from` upgradeTarget` method and proxy's constructor) and calls to functions from `UpgradeableMaster` interface (that is why Proxy implements it).

 ### UpgradeGatekeeper